Understanding Risks of a Multiple Pregnancy

 Women with a multiple pregnancy are more likely to get gestational diabetes.

-Anemia is more than twice as common in women pregnant with more than 1 baby.
+Anemia is more than twice as common in women pregnant with more than one baby.

 Multiple birth babies have about twice the risk for certain problems present at birth (congenital).
 These include spina bifida and other neural tube defects, and problems of the digestive tract and heart.